IFBook/commentpress-core/readme.txt

 CommentPress Core is an open source theme and plugin for WordPress that allows readers to comment paragraph-by-paragraph, line-by-line or block-by-block in the margins of a text.

 Annotate, gloss, workshop, debate: with CommentPress Core you can do all of these things on a finer-grained level, turning a document into a conversation.
 It can be applied to a fixed document (paper/essay/book etc.) or to a running blog.
 Use it in combination with BuddyPress and Groupblogs to create communities around your documents.

+**The name has been changed from "CommentPress" to "CommentPress Core" for two reasons:** (a) because it serves as the basis for extending it for your purposes and (b) to safeguard historical installations, which could break if they upgrade.
+Newer "CommentPress" installations (versions 3.0.x - 3.3.x) can upgrade to the current version.

 **Please note:** this plugin comes bundled with the official CommentPress Default Theme which will be auto-activated when the plugin is activated.
 If you are upgrading from a previous version of CommentPress, please follow the instructions in the Installation section before doing so.